 Sennheiser has stirred up quite a buzz with the HD 560S.
 With this new headphone, the company has sought to challenge the entry-level audiophile market, delivering a “reference-grade” headphone that’s billed for “analytical listening sessions.”
 That in itself is nothing new for Sennheiser; I would expect most people reading this review will already be familiar with the company’s reputation as an industry stalwart.
 What’s striking is that it’s doing so at the $199 price point, putting it right in line with the HD 6XX and making it particularly well suited to gaming with an open-back design.

-Taking the HD 560 S out of the box, the first thing I noticed is how light they are.
-At only 240 grams, they really don’t feel like much in the hand and don’t feel like much on the head either.
+Taking the HD 560 S out of the box, the first thing I noticed is how light they were.
+At only 240 grams, they really don’t feel like much in the hand -- or the head, for that matter.
 In fact, they’ve proven to be some of the most comfortable headphones I own.
-Sennheiser has outfitted the HD 560S with velour ear cushions and a plush pad along the headband.
+Sennheiser has outfitted the HD 560S with velour ear cushions and plush padding along the headband.
 I’ve been using these as my daily drivers at work and then bringing them home for gaming and even live performances with my church worship team.
 That translates to upwards of eight hours a day, but I’ve yet to experience any soreness on the top of my head or around my ears.
 The clamping force might feel a bit tight for some but is about perfect for my mid-sized head, keeping them secure without feeling like I’m being squeezed.

-The downside to this, and one of the reasons why I believe Sennheiser was able to keep the cost low, is that the build is almost entirely plastic.
+The downside to this, and one of the reasons why I believe Sennheiser was able to keep the cost low, is that the frame and cups are almost entirely made of plastic.
 The headphones don’t feel quite as resilient as the HD 6XX but don’t feel cheap either.
 Looking closely, I can also see some of the adhesive where the headband cushion is attached.
 You can tell that this is more of an entry-level audiophile headphone from these qualities, but the practical trade-off is definitely worth it.
 I’ll take a plastic headset I can wear all day versus a metal one that leaves me sore any day of the week.
 Still, it’s something to be aware of and you’ll obviously want to take care of them and avoid unnecessary drops.

 While we’re talking build, the 560Ss come with a lengthy 3m cable that ends in a 6.3mm termination, as well as an adapter for a standard headphone 3.5mm jack.
 That’s honestly going to be too long for many people using these at a desk or taking them on the go but is nice if you need to route the cable and still want the latitude to move.
 It’s also detachable so you can easily replace it with something a bit shorter if you choose.